+Under the Malaysia Finance Act 2018 which was gazette on 27 December 2018, the unutilised tax losses of the Group and the Company will be imposed with a time limit of utilization.
+Any accumulated unused tax losses brought forward can be carried forward for a maximum period of 7 consecutive years of assessment.
 With effect from year of assessment 2022, unutilised tax losses that were allowed to be carried forward up to seven consecutive years was extended to a maximum of ten consecutive years of assessment under the current tax legislation.
-The other temporary differences do not expire under current tax legislation.
+The unabsorbed capital allowances do not expire under current tax legislation.